 The Strand in downtown Huntington Beach, with its myriad of restaurants, retail office space, and a boutique hotel, can indeed be called a project of excellence…for a number of reasons.

 Thanks for reading!
 For any questions about The Pasea or area around it please call or text me (Malakai) directly at 714-655-1627.
 As I am the area expert.

-Below are current listing of homes around The Strand and Downtown Huntington Beach area.
+Below is current listing of homes around The Strand and Downtown Huntington Beach area.